 Congratulations, you have been awarded money!
-Now the hard work begins as you get to move forward with your project!
+Now the hard work begins as you move forward with your project!
 As a grant recipient there are a few things that you will be responsible for providing the Buena Vista County Foundation, this page provides an overview of those items and some helpful information.
 In addition, to this page please refer back to your notification email which will contain the specific deadlines.

 Should your project require an extension you should download and complete the Final Report form which also doubles as a request for extension form.
-This form should be completed and submitted to the Foundation with an explanation of why the project is delayed, a new timeline for the project that the project organization will maintain.
+This form should be completed and submitted to the Foundation with an explanation of why the project is delayed and a new timeline for the project that the project organization will maintain.

 The report will be reviewed upon receipt and the organization will be notified by email as to if the extension is granted or denied.
 If the extension is denied and the organization is not able to complete the project on time, then all grant dollars provided by the Foundation for this project will need to be returned to the Foundation immediately.

 While the Foundation does not typically deny extension requests that right is reserved.
 Reasons for why a request for extension might be denied include, but are not limited to, a history of delayed projects, an extension request that is too long, or inadequate reasoning for why the extension is needed.
 Your award and signing of the Grant Agreement is a commitment to completing the project within 12 months from notice of award.
 The organization should be diligent about completing the project within that time frame.

 Each grant recipient is required to complete a Final Report before the grant is closed out and the organization is eligible for additional funding.
 Please Note: Starting with the Spring 2015 Grant Cycle this requirement is being strictly enforced.

 The Final Report form must be completed on our website.
 To complete the form each grantee will need to submit the following additional documentation: